aoterodelaroza/acpdb/README.md

 to keys that exist.

 ~~~
-PRINT
+PRINT [FULL]
 ~~~
-Write a summary of the contents of the current database to the output.
-May take a while.
+Write a summary of the contents of the current database and training set to the  output.
+If the FULL keyword is used, include information about the number of evaluations and terms available for each combination of method and set, and about the completeness of the training set (may be slow).